The phrase “how to make money online” is searched some 87,000 times per month.

 As a self-promotional example, we sell SEO consulting services here on SEO.co and it’s something we do profitably.
 If you truly are an expert in your field, monetize that by driving organic traffic and pulling in leads.

-In fact, if you study some of the most successful bloggers – meaning the ones who generate the most money – you’ll discover that the lion’s share of their revenue comes from affiliate marketing.
+If you study some of the most successful bloggers – meaning the ones who generate the most money – you’ll discover that the lion’s share of their revenue comes from affiliate marketing via affiliate links.

-Michell from Making Sense of Cents is very transparent about her earnings and she reports that roughly 62 percent of her seven-figure blog’s revenue comes from affiliate marketing.
+Michell from Making Sense of Cents is very transparent about her earnings and she reports that roughly 62 percent of her seven-figure blog’s revenue comes from an affiliate marketing strategy.

 No matter what industry you’re in, what niche you serve, the type of products or services you’re selling, or your long-term goals, you need to be building an email list at all times.
 An email list is worth its weight in gold.
 It’s the most profitable marketing asset you can have by far.
 And there are dozens of ways to monetize it.